dassaniGeet/Routing/README.md

   gcc graph.c main.c -lm
   ```

 When the user will run this command on his/her terminal an executable file will automatically be created in the same folder.
-Now to run that executable file user has to run the following command on terminal and the program will start working:
+Now to run that executable file user has to run the following command on terminal and the program will start working.
+The command for running the executable varies depending on the operating system.
+The command used in Linux is:

 ```bash
 ./a.out